Nurses are the heroes of real life available for 24x7 patient support.

 - License Type

-Also, you can state the license number just below your email id or phone number in the personal details section like this:-
+Also, you may state your license number just below your personal details in the same section:

-A professional career summary is that junction in the resume which makes crossing the next road very easy for the recruiter.
+A professional nursing resume summary is that junction in the resume which makes crossing the next road very easy for the recruiter.

-So to say, this is a 5-lines synopsis summarising your entire career journey and makes the everlasting impact on the recruiter.
+So to say, this is a 4-5 line synopsis summarising your entire career journey and makes the everlasting impact on the recruiter.

 A 6-seconds recruiter neither has the time nor has the patience to read each and every line in the resume.